 - Ask unhappy or disgruntled customers – their opinions and reasons for complaint or termination should matter to you.

-If you use customer feedback, think about the questions you are asking and if they help you identify areas where your firm and its advisers are/are not treating customers fairly and therefore areas where improvements are needed.
+If you use customer feedback, think about the questions you are asking and if they help you identify areas where your firm and its advisers are or are not treating customers fairly and therefore areas where improvements are needed.